-• Rain - We do not move indoors due to rain, unless it is accompanied by lightning or thunder.
+• Rain - We do not move indoors due to rain, unless it is accompanied by lightening or thunder.
 Please send your camper with a raincoat if rain is expected in the forecast.
 We like to say there is no such thing as bad weather, just bad clothing.

 • Lightning - If a thunderstorm is approaching, we will immediately move to our emergency shelter.
-Camp staff communicate with each other and the Camp Director throughout the day to ensure all camp groups make it back to shelter before a storm.
-If you see green traffic cones blocking our property entrance during pick-up, turn and follow the cones up to the classroom building where you are able to pick-up your camper. horse camp parents: in the event of a thunderstorm if you do not see the campers at the Horse Corrals, follow signs to Base Camp.
+Camp staff communicate with each other and the Camp Director throughout the camp day to ensure all camp groups make it back to shelter prior to a storm.
+If you see green traffic cones out blocking our property entrance during pick-up, simply turn and follow the cones up to the classroom building where you will be able to pick-up your camper.
+Horse Camp parents: in the event of a thunderstorm if you do not see the campers at the Horse Corrals, follow signs up to our Base Camp.

-• Sun/Heat - Activities that take place in the sun or in the heat that require a lot of movement will be minimized as necessary due to extreme temperatures.
+• Sun/Heat - Activities that take place in the sun or that require lots of movement will be minimized as necessary due to extreme temperatures.
 All staff are CPR and First Aid certified and are aware of the symptoms of heat exhaustion and heat stroke.
 We have shade structures and many groves of trees where campers may seek shelter from the sun throughout the day.
-For safety purposes, hiking and horseback riding may be cut short on particularly hot days.
+For safety, hiking and horseback riding may be cut short on particularly hot days.

 • Fire or Flood - If there is an emergency or natural disaster such as a fire, flash flood, or tornado, all camp groups will immediately proceed to the nearest secure location.
-As soon as it is determined safe, if necessary, the campers will be evacuated from the property.
+As soon as it is determined to be safe, if necessary, the campers will be evacuated from the property.
 If necessary, parents/ guardians will be notified to pick up their child from camp via text message or push notification via the Campanion app.